Do LLM-judges Align with Human Relevance in Cranfield-style Recommender Evaluation?

 Information Retrieval

-Helps computers judge other computers' answers.
+Helps computers judge search results better.